TheCedarPrince/thecedarprince.github.io/notes/05222022044626-kuhnian-paradigm.md

++++
-@def title = "What Are Kuhnian Paradigms?"
-@def slug = "05222022044626-kuhnian-paradigm"
+title = "What Are Kuhnian Paradigms?" slug = "05222022044626-kuhnian-paradigm"
-@def tags = ["outline", "science", "normal", "exemplar", "paradigm", "characteristics", "archive"]
-@def description = "An overview on what Thomas Kuhn meant by paradigm and how that applies to science."

-@def rss_title = "What Are Kuhnian Paradigms?"
-@def rss_description = "An overview on what Thomas Kuhn meant by paradigm and how that applies to science."
-@def rss_pubdate = Date(2022, 5, 22)
+tags = ["outline", "science", "normal", "exemplar", "paradigm", "characteristics", "archive"] description = "An overview on what Thomas Kuhn meant by paradigm and how that applies to science." rss_title = "What Are Kuhnian Paradigms?" rss_description = "An overview on what Thomas Kuhn meant by paradigm and how that applies to science." rss_pubdate = Date(2022, 5, 22)
++++

 What Are Kuhnian Paradigms?